Living on Earth

 intelligence on Earth, which began with the bestselling Other Minds

-scuba-diving philosopher, examined the evolution of sentience in
+the scuba-diving philosopher, examined the evolution of sentience

-was shaped by animal bodies.
-Now, in Living on Earth, he takes that
+and was shaped by animal bodies.
+Now, in Living on Earth, he takes

-line of questioning a step further, asking, how has life shaped and
+that line of questioning a step further, asking, how has life

-fields, examples of how cyanobacteria began belching oxygen into
+stromatolite fields, examples of how cyanobacteria began belching

-the atmosphere as they converted carbon dioxide and water into
+oxygen into the atmosphere as they converted carbon dioxide and

-oxygen in the atmosphere resulted in an explosion in the diversity
+increase in oxygen in the atmosphere resulted in an explosion in

-plants and animals, as each changed the environment around them
+between plants and animals, as each changed the environment around

 species to evolve.
 From cyanobacteria, through algae on to ferns or